Chris Pratt Barely Escapes a Dinosaur's Jaws in New Jurassic World: Fallen Kingdom Trailer

 The park may be gone, but the new trailer for Jurassic World: Fallen Kingdom is finally here.

-The two-minute and 30-second clip shows Chris Pratt and Bryce Dallas Howard trying to save the raptor Blue while attempting to escape the jaws of a few prehistoric predators.
+The two-minute and 30-second clip shows Chris Pratt and Bryce Dallas Howard trying to save the raptor Blue while also attempting to escape the jaws of a few prehistoric predators.

 "This movie very much lives up to the legacy of the Jurassic franchise," Pratt, who plays the raptor trainer Owen, told Entertainment Weekly.
 "It's something different, for sure.
 It's very intentionally a second act of the trilogy."